netease-youdao/BCEmbedding/README.md

 #### 3. Broad Domain Adaptability

 The evaluation of [LlamaIndex Blog](https://blog.llamaindex.ai/boosting-rag-picking-the-best-embedding-reranker-models-42d079022e83) is **monolingual, small amount of data, and specific domain** (just including "llama2" paper).
-In order to evaluate the **broad domain adaptability, bilingual and crosslingual capability**, we follow the blog to build a multiple domains evaluation dataset (includding "Computer Science", "Physics", "Biology", "Economics", "Math", and "Quantitative Finance"), named [CrosslingualMultiDomainsDataset](https://huggingface.co/datasets/maidalun1020/CrosslingualMultiDomainsDataset), **by OpenAI `gpt-4-1106-preview` for high quality**.
+In order to evaluate the **broad domain adaptability, bilingual and crosslingual capability**, we follow the blog to build a multiple domains evaluation dataset (includding "Computer Science", "Physics", "Biology", "Economics", "Math", and "Quantitative Finance".
+[Details](./BCEmbedding/tools/eval_rag/eval_pdfs/)), named [CrosslingualMultiDomainsDataset](https://huggingface.co/datasets/maidalun1020/CrosslingualMultiDomainsDataset), **by OpenAI `gpt-4-1106-preview` for high quality**.

 First, run following cmd to evaluate the most popular and powerful embedding and reranker models: